VideoA11y/Video-Accessibility-Standards/README.md

-# Video-Accessibility-Requirements
+# Video-Accessibility-Standards
-A collection of Accessibility requirements for Video Platforms and Connected TV
+A collection of Accessibility guidelines for Video Platforms and Connected TV